Best Places to Retire in Asia in 2025

 - Developing infrastructure

-- Limited English proficiency.
+- Limited English proficiency

 Indonesia

-Due to the increased popularity and subsequent influx of tourists in recent years, Bali is becoming incredibly expensive for locals.
+Due to the increased popularity and subsequent influx of tourists in recent years, Bali is becoming more expensive for locals.
 For foreign retirees, however, you can still find places to rent in popular, well-connected areas for under US$1,000.

 Pros:

-- Truly breathtaking natural landscapes
+- Breathtaking natural landscapes

 - Easy access to Australia